uwsampl/3la-tvm/README.md

 You can specify the location at which the dump will be deposited using `vta.testing.simulator.dump_target(path)`; the default is `./vta_sim_dump.json`.
 See the readme at [the VTA fork](https://github.com/uwsampl/3la-vta) to see a description of the dumping mode and the dumping format.

+You can use `vta.testing.ila_converter.convert(dump_file, dest_file)` to convert a VTA simulator dump into an ILA program fragment.

 <img src=https://raw.githubusercontent.com/apache/incubator-tvm-site/main/images/logo/tvm-logo-small.png width=128/> Open Deep Learning Compiler Stack
 [Documentation](https://tvm.apache.org/docs) |
 [Contributors](CONTRIBUTORS.md) |